Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 - Coastal Carolina's games this year have hit the over on two of five set point totals (40%).

-- When Coastal Carolina picks up over 379.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- When Coastal Carolina churns out more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Chanticleers have turned the ball over three times this season, five fewer than the Mountaineers have forced (8).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.